tallcomponents/content/guide/pdfkit/forms.md

 # Forms

-PDF documents may includes fields that the user may fill-out.
-Such PDF documents are referred to as PDF forms.
+PDF documents that include fillable fields are referred to as PDF forms.
 A typical example is an IRS tax form such as the W-4.

 ![form](/guide/pdfkit/media/form.png)